• Skip to primary navigation

 • Preheat the oven to 375 ℉/ 190 ℃.
 Line a large baking sheet with parchment paper.

-• Place the egg, butter, vanilla extract, and syrup in a large bowl and mix everything until well combined.
+• Place the egg, butter, vanilla extract, and syrup in a small bowl and mix everything until well combined.

 • In a separate bowl, combine the flour with the spices and baking powder.
 Stir in the chocolate chips.

-• Slightly wet your hands and take about a tablespoon of dough.
+• Scoop about a tablespoon of dough.
 Drop on the prepared baking sheet.

 • Bake for 15 minutes or until lightly colored and firm at the top.